vivekkts/ts-document-scanner/README.md

-# Cunning Document Scanner
+# Document Scanner

-Cunning Document Scanner is a Flutter-based document scanner application that enables you to capture images of paper documents and convert them into digital files effortlessly.
+Document Scanner is a Flutter-based document scanner application that enables you to capture images of paper documents and convert them into digital files effortlessly.
 This application is designed to run on Android and iOS devices with minimum API levels of 21 and 13, respectively.

 ## Key Features